data-prep-kit/data-prep-kit/transforms/code/code2parquet/README.md

 ## Configuration

-The set of dictionary keys holding [code2parquet](src/code2parquet_transform.py) configuration for values are as follows:
+The set of dictionary keys holding [code2parquet](dpk_code2parquet/transform.py) configuration values are as follows:

 The transform can be configured with the following key/value pairs from the configuration dictionary.